brainglobe/brainglobe.github.io/docs/source/blog/atlas-api-v3.md

 **Figure 1.
 An example of the local and remote directory structure for brainglobe-atlasapi V2 and V3.**

 Importantly, installing an atlas no longer downloads all components up front.
 The meshes, template, and annotations are fetched from S3 the first time you access them.
-That means faster instantiation and a much smaller footprint on disk and bandwidth than the previous monolithic atlases.
+That means faster instantiation and a much smaller footprint on disk than the previous monolithic atlases.
+This also allows the components to be streamed to online viewers such as [neuroglancer](https://neuroglancer-demo.appspot.com/#!https://brainglobe.s3.amazonaws.com/ng_state_files/columbia_cuttlefish.json).

 ## What do I need to do?